 “I’m not enjoying my work environment anymore because of my coworkers,” says Joe on What You Need to Know About Making a Career Change at 40.
 “My gut is telling me nothing will change unless I relent on certain issues, but I’m tired of dealing with toxic coworkers in this job.
 I want to change careers entirely, and get a counseling degree in Psychology.
 But I’m 41 and currently work at a company I’ve been with for almost 15 years.
 On the other hand I want to help others with additions, substance abuse, and other problems.
 My instincts and the toxic coworkers are telling me it’s time to switch careers, but I’m nervous.
 Should I trust my intuition and make a career change now?
 I won’t be working in a counseling job until I’m at least 45.”

 Here’s my free advice – and remember that you get what you pay for!
 Yes, if your intuition is telling you that the best way to deal with a toxic work environment is to quit, then do it.
 Yes, Joe should trust his intuition, go back to school, and change careers.
 Yes, it’s hard.
 Yes, it’ll cost time, money, and energy.

-But no, he won’t regret it.
-I know this because if he stays in a job with toxic coworkers — and his intuition is telling him to leave — he’ll regret that decision.
-At least if he takes the leap, he finds out what happens.
+Will he regret quitting his job?
+I don’t know, and neither does he.
+But we all know that Joe will definitely regret staying and working in a toxic environment!
+So what does he have to lose, really?
+If he stays in a job with toxic coworkers — and his intuition is telling him to leave — he’ll regret that decision.
+At least if he takes a leap of faith, he’ll find out what happens next.